Introduction to Python

 The for

-loop is used to execute code while iterating through a sequence, this sequence can be any iterable Python element (string
+loop is used to execute code while iterating over an iterable.
+This iterable can be any Python iterable (string

 , list